GiannisKarampas/GiannisKarampatzakis-Cypress/README.md

 The following test cases are covered in **cypress/integration/search/search.spec.ts:**

 1. Valid Search Results
-Ensures that a valid search term (e.g., "sports") returns relevant results containing the keyword in the search results.
+Ensures that a valid search term (e.g., "football") returns relevant results containing the keyword in the search results.

 2. Invalid Search Results
-Checks that an invalid or non-existent search term (e.g., "xyz123") provides appropriate feedback (e.g., "No results found").
+Checks that an invalid or non-existent search term (e.g., "xyzxyz123") provides appropriate feedback.

 3. Display of Search Input
 Confirms that the search input field is visible on both desktop and mobile views.